Healthy Guacamole Recipe

 While it all depends on the ingredients, this healthy guacamole recipe is packed with nutrients!

 Avocados, while high in fat, contain the healthy kind of fat that help “prevent disease and keep your body in good working order.”
-Plus, the frozen peas contain no fat at all which helps to keep the guacamole calories down.
+Plus, the frozen peas contain no fat at all, which helps to keep this guacamole healthy and lower calorie.

 With love, from our simple kitchen to yours.

 Other Healthy Recipes